jmid/wasm-prop-tester/README.md

 This project implements a stack-driven generator of arbitrary WebAssembly programs described in the forthcoming paper

-> Árpád Perényi and Jan Midtgaard
+> ÃrpÃ¡d PerÃ©nyi and Jan Midtgaard
 > Stack-Driven Program Generation of WebAssembly
 > APLAS'2020